renpy/renpy/sphinx/source/style.rst

         text "Hello, World" style "big"

-When no ``style`` property is given, a parent is chosen based on the kind of displayable be that has been supplied.
-The parent chosen can be influenced by the :ref:`style_prefix <style-prefix>` property of user interface statements in the screen language.
+When no ``style`` property is given, a parent is chosen based on the kind of displayable that has been supplied.
+For example, buttons (including imagebuttons and textbuttons) default to the "button" style, grids to the "grid" style, and so on.
+The parent choice can be influenced by the :ref:`style_prefix <style-prefix>` property of user interface statements in the screen language.

 When a style is defined without a parent being specified, a default